 OHA/ODE Recommendation(s) Layered Health and Safety Measures BASELINE MEASURES: describe what mitigating measures will the school implement all of the time, each and every day of the school year to reduce the spread of COVID-19 and protect in-person instruction?
-We will minimize students standing in bathroom & lunch lines as much as possible.
 Hand Washing Staff and students will be trained on the importance of hand and respiratory hygiene.
 Hand sanitizer will be available for use upon entering District buildings, in classrooms and other areas where hand washing may be needed, but handwashing sinks are not immediately available.
-North Clackamas Schools will be using Waxie Solsta 730 HP Disinfectant, a one-step hydrogen peroxide-based product for disinfection, cleaning, and deodorizing.
+Cleaning and Disinfection North Clackamas Schools will be using Waxie Solsta 730 HP Disinfectant, a one-step hydrogen peroxide-based product for disinfection, cleaning, and deodorizing.
 PurTabs to clean, sanitize, and disinfect all its facilities for COVID-19.
 730 HP Disinfectant Cleaner and PurTabs have been tested and proven to kill SARS-CoV2 the virus responsible for COVID-19, 730 in one minute, and PurTabs in 4 minutes at a dilution rate of 1, 3.3g tablet per 1 quart of water.
 The 730 HP Disinfectant cleaner will be provided for all staff to use in spray bottles.
-Cleaning and Disinfection NCSD Ventilation and Cleaning Protocols Employees will be recommended to frequently clean their workspaces.
+NCSD Ventilation and Cleaning Protocols Employees will be recommended to frequently clean their workspaces.
 Custodial cleaning protocols include wiping down surfaces such as door handles, light switches, copiers, countertops, water fountain buttons once every 24 hours.
 Training and Public Health Education Staff will receive an updated COVID-19 training outlining safety measures and mitigation strategies to prevent the spread of COVID-19.